 Professional educators hold a sincere interest in strategies that might hold promise toward the promotion of increased learner performance.
 Accordingly, an investigation of the efficacy of additional online course access time (particularly early preview access before the official start of the academic term) is a reasonable area of inquiry.
-Should it be determined that early access to asynchronous courses can be shown to an increase in the attainment of learning outcomes, then such an inquiry is certainly a worthwhile endeavor to report.
+Should it be determined that early access to asynchronous courses can be shown to increase successful learning outcomes, then such an inquiry is certainly a worthwhile endeavor to report.

-Two research questions were established to guide this study.
-The questions queried whether there was a positive correlation between the final grades of graduate learners that were afforded early access to their online courses, and the extent to which the subjects took advantage of the preview opportunity extended to them as evidenced by login patterns.
+Two research questions were established to help direct this study.
+The questions queried whether there was a positive correlation between the final grades of graduate learners that were afforded early access to their online courses, and to what extent the subjects took advantage of the preview opportunity extended to them as evidenced by login patterns.

-In response to Research Question 1, an analysis of the data collected for this study did not depict a positive correlation between the final grades of learners and the access time in online courses prior to the start of the term.
-This is not to suggest that early access is not useful, however, even though the datasets collected from this specific investigation found no correlation.
+In response to Research Question 1, an analysis of the data collected for this study did not support a positive correlation between the final grades of learners and the access time in online courses prior to the start of the term.
+This may not to suggest that early access is not useful, however, even though the datasets collected from this specific setting round found no correlation.
 Interestingly enough, a closer review of the four subjects that earned a perfect score as their final grade reveals that each one accessed the course during the preview period.
 Albeit any such significance is countered by the recognition that three of the subjects that failed also accessed the course during the preview period.
-One possible area for further inquiry might be to examine the actual content areas in the course that are previewed by the participants ahead of the term.
+One possible area for further inquiry might be to examine the actual areas previewed by the sample ahead of the term.